clulab/factuality/factuality-models/README.md

 1. Run `$ sbt factuality-models/publishLocal`.
 1. Update library dependencies.
 For instance, `factuality-client/build.sbt` may need an updated line `"org.clulab" % "factuality-models" % "0.2.0-SNAPSHOT"`.
-1. If the name of your model is no longer `FTrainFDevScim3` which is used in some of the code, update the code.
+1. If the name of your model is no longer `FTrainFDevScim3` as is used in some of the code, update the code.
 If it is no longer located at `org/clulab/factuality/models`, make similar modifications.

 ## sbt release